-The non-traditional M.S. in Accounting (MSA) program has a strong foundation in ethics, which is in high demand by corporations and accounting licensing bodies.
-The accounting degree focuses on the expanded knowledge base required in today's business world and provides the necessary course work to meet the "150 credit hour" requirements to sit for the CPA exam and/or the requirements for the CMA designation.
-Both on-campus (one weeknight per week) and online (asynchronous) courses are offered.
+The M.S. in Accounting (MSA) program has a strong foundation in ethics, which is in high demand by corporations and accounting licensing bodies.
+The MSA degree focuses on the expanded knowledge base required in today's business world and provides the necessary course work to meet the "150 credit hour" requirements to sit for the CPA exam and/or the requirements for the CMA designation.
+Both on-campus and online (asynchronous) courses are offered.

-The 8-week MSA degree is a ten-course, 30 credit-hour graduate program (with an additional six foundation courses in undergraduate business and accounting if needed)*.
+The MSA degree is a 10-course, 30 credit-hour graduate program offered in both traditional 16-week and accelerated 8-week formats.
+(An additional six foundation courses in undergraduate business and accounting may be required, depending on your prior work experience and education.
+See courses listed in the Program Requirements tab.)
 It is designed to be flexible, allowing you to focus on classes that will support your career goals.
-Building upon the foundation you already have in accounting techniques, ethics and industry technologies, your academic advisor will work with you to customize your accounting degree plan to fit your goals and special interests.
+Whether or not you have already built a foundation in accounting techniques, ethics and industry technologies, your academic advisor will work with you to customize your accounting degree plan to fit your goals and special interests.

 A Path to the CPA Examination